Beyond Prompt-Induced Lies: Investigating LLM Deception on Benign Prompts: Large Language Model Usage

 The deceptive behavior scores ($\delta$) of all models are illustrated in Figure \ref{fig:combined_deceptive_behavior_score}.
 Detailed scores for OpenAI series models are provided in Table \ref{tab:deceptive_scores_l10}.
 Several observations can be made.

-First, \textbf{deceptive behavior emerges as question difficulty increases}.
-When the size $n$ of individuals is small, most models exhibit low deceptive behavior scores.
+First, \textbf{deceptive behavior emerges as the difficulty increases}.
+When $n$ is small, most models exhibit low deceptive behavior scores.
 However, as $n$ escalates, the deceptive behavior score rises across all models.
 The point at which deceptive behavior emerges is contingent on the model's capability.
 Stronger models, such as o4-mini and Qwen3-235B-A22B, demonstrate deceptive behavior at $n=20$, whereas weaker models like gpt-4.1-mini and gpt-4o-mini show this behavior at $n=5$.

 Second, \textbf{this elevated deceptive behavior score is only partially attributable to re-prompting}.
 From Table \ref{tab:deceptive_scores_l10}, we observe that simply repeating the question yields a non-zero $\delta_{neg}'$, indicating that LLMs may exhibit deceptive responses in such cases.
 Nevertheless, $\delta_{neg}$ is considerably higher than $\delta_{neg}'$.
 This suggests that the high deceptive behavior score is not solely a consequence of re-prompting, but also influenced by changes in question difficulty.